 HIPs stands for High-impact Practices.
-According to the CSUSB, the benefit of HIPs are the “transformative influence on students’ personal development and educational growth; improve the quality of students’ experience, learning, retention, and success.
-EPortfolios are one of the more recently recognized HIPs, and are electronic representation of cumulative knowledge and the evolution of work.
+According to the CSUSB, the benefits of HIPs are the “transformative influence on students’ personal development and educational growth; improve the quality of students’ experience, learning, retention, and success. ePortfolios are one of the more recently recognized HIPs, and are electronic representation of cumulative knowledge and the evolution of work."

-EPortfolios stand for electronic portfolios and "are electronic representations of what students know and can do" (Watson, Kuh, Rhodes, Light, & Chen, 2016).
+Electronic portfolios (ePortfolios) "are electronic representations of what students know and can do" (Watson, Kuh, Rhodes, Light, & Chen, 2016).
 (Thompson, p.183)

 Unlike other HIPs, ePortfolios can be implemented within a course or throughout a program.
-Ideally, an ePortfolio would want to be implemented at the program level and in partnership with other instructors in the program or college.
-"EPortfolios may be the most impactful [because of the ability] to connect and amplify the power of other HIPs" (Thompson, p.
+Ideally, an ePortfolio would want to be implemented at the program level and in partnership with other instructors in the program or college. "ePortfolios may be the most impactful [because of the ability] to connect and amplify the power of other HIPs" (Thompson, p.
 183).
-Collaborating among courses to implement ePortfolios throughout a program is the most effective way to implement an ePortfolio, and allows you to implement another HIP; Common Intellectual Experiences.
-The use of the same ePortfolio platform throughout the student’s college experience allows you to achieve another High-impact Practices, thus magnifying the learning experience.
-This is one example of how an “ePortfolio is a nexus for other HIPs and is employed as a mea-HIP connecting and amplifying other HIPs”.
-(Linder & Hayes 2018)
+Collaborating among courses to implement ePortfolios throughout a program is the most effective way to implement an ePortfolio and allows you to implement another HIP; Common Intellectual Experiences.
+The use of the same ePortfolio platform throughout the student’s college experience allows you to achieve another HIPs, thus magnifying the learning experience.
+This is one example of how an “ePortfolio is a nexus for other HIPs and is employed as a mega-HIP, connecting and amplifying other HIPs” (Linder & Hayes 2018).

 · Peer engagement and feedback